bartbutenaers/node-red-contrib-ui-svg/README.md

 ```

 ### Add elements via msg
-Normally all elements will be always available, by defining them in the *"SVG Source"* tabsheet.
+Normally SVG elements need to exist all the time, by defining them in the *"SVG Source"* tabsheet.
 However it might be required to add SVG elements dynamically, which can be achieved via input messages:

 ```
 {